chrisconh-ok/deploy-ssh-rsync-action/README.md

-# Deploy SSH rsync Action".
+# Deploy SSH rsync Action.

 This GitHub Action project is designed to send and synchronize files from your GitHub repository to a remote server using SSH and rsync.
 These files can either be processed within GitHub Actions beforehand or sent directly from your repository.